 Wairarapa has three main landscapes: the western mountainous zone, the central lowlands and rivers, and the eastern uplands.

 The Remutaka and Tararua ranges are part of the North Island axial range and stretch from the south Wairarapa coast to the Manawatū Gorge.
 They are formed from blocks of greywacke and argillite rock.
 The landscape is geologically young, as shown by 1–2-million-year-old marine and alluvial deposits on the top and western slopes.
-West of Masterton the mountains are more than 1,500 metres high, falling to 400 metres near the Manawatū Gorge.
+The mountains are more than 1,500 metres high west of Masterton, falling to 400 metres near the Manawatū Gorge.